yubai90/yubai90.github.io/README.md

 My name is Yu Bai.
-I am currently a Research Fellow at Barefin Carefin, Bocconi University.
+I am currently a Research Fellow at Department of Econometrics and Business Statistics, Monash University.
+ ![alt text]<a href="1T7A1379.jpg">

 My research interests are in econometrics, with a particular interest in time series econometrics and related applciations.